Internal Medicine and Emergency Clinician, Associate Hagyard Equine Medical Institute Ocala, Florida, United States

 Upon completion, participants will be able to critically evaluate and draw comparisons between various equine supplements as it pertains to claims relative to pre- post- and pro-biotics.

-Upon completion, participants will be able to define clinical factors which influence risk:benefit regarding the administration of probiotics.
+Upon completion, participants will be able to define clinical factors which influence the risk:benefit analysis regarding the administration of probiotics.